dennisXZX/web-developer-notes/Vue.md

   computed: {
     // a computed getter
     reversedMessage: function () {
-      // `this` points to the vm instance return this.message.split('').reverse().join('')
+      // 'this' points to the vm instance return this.message.split('').reverse().join('')
     },
     // both getter and setter